 - 4 Who does this policy apply to?

 - 4 What is the purpose of this policy?

 - 4 Our Commitment to Safeguarding

+- 5 Equality

 - 6 Our guidance and training

 - 7 Whistleblowing and Professional Resolution and Escalation

 - 8 Child Protection Procedures

 - 9 Concerns that staff must act on immediately and report

 - 9 Responding to disclosures

 - 12 Recording and monitoring

 - 12 Supporting the child and partnership with parents

-- 13 Child Information
+- 12 Child Information

-- 14 Transfer of Files
+- 13 Transfer of Files

-- 15 Roles and Responsibilities
+- 14 Roles and Responsibilities

 - 21 Child Abuse, Neglect and Specific Safeguarding Situations

-- 22 Child on Child Sexual Violence and Harassment
+- 22 Child-on-Child Sexual Violence and Sexual Harassment

 - 22 Safer Recruitment

 - 23 Individuals who have lived or worked outside the UK

 - 24 Supply teachers and agency staff

 - 24 Volunteers

-- 24 Use of school premises
+- Use of school premises

 - 25 Home stays (exchange visits)

 - 25 Safer Working Practice

-26 Risk Assessments 26 Teaching about Safeguarding 27 Partnership with Parents Partnerships with Others 28 28 Children placed in Alternative Provision Allegations regarding Person(s) Working in or on behalf of School (including 29 Volunteers) 33 Appendix 1 Appendix 2 35 Appendix 3 51 Appendix 4 52 Safeguarding Contacts 54
+- 26 Risk Assessments

+26 Teaching about Safeguarding

+27 Partnership with Parents

+28 Partnerships with Others

+28 Children placed in Alternative Provision

+28 Allegations regarding Person(s) Working in or on behalf of School (including Volunteers)

+33 Appendix 1: Definitions of abuse and neglect

+35 Appendix 2: Definitions and procedures for specific safeguarding situations

+51 Appendix 3: Body Map Guidance

+52 Appendix 4: Guidance

+54 Safeguarding Contacts Form/Poster